qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Update DBBookManager, DBLoanManager, and DBUserManager to use new logger interface by creating new logger object.

-Update contructors for DBBookManager, DBUserManager, and DBLoanManager to use dependency injection for DBHistoryLogger.
+Update constructors for DBBookManager, DBUserManager, and DBLoanManager to use dependency injection for DBHistoryLogger.

+Remove unused methods from DBManager.java